juatabot/tplink-powercycle/README.md

 # tplink-powercycle

-This small script is used to remotely powercycle a TP Link Casa smart plug.
+This small script is used to remotely powercycle a TP Link Kasa smart plug.

     $ node powercycle.js
     Options: